K-EERTHI03/K-EERTHI03/README.md

 -💞 Collaboration: Open-source projects are my passion!
 I'm all in for AI initiatives or Full Stack endeavors.
 Whether it's contributing code, brainstorming creative ideas, or fine-tuning algorithms, consider me your teammate.
 Let's build something remarkable together! 🚀

--📫 Contact: Feel free to drop me an email at keerthikagangatharan@gmail.com.
-Let’s chat about tech, share insights, or discuss the latest AI breakthroughs.
+-📫 Contact: Feel free to drop me an email at keerthikagangatharan@gmail.com on or Linkedin [www.linkedin.com/in/keerthika-g-161365215] Let’s chat about tech, share insights, or discuss the latest AI breakthroughs.

 -😄 Pronouns: She/her.
 Let’s celebrate diversity and respect pronouns!